rutgerswiselab/NCR/README.md

 *Hanxiong Chen, Shaoyun Shi, Yunqi Li, Yongfeng Zhang.
 2021.
 [Neural Collaborative Reasoning](https://arxiv.org/pdf/2005.08129.pdf).
 In Proceedings of the Web Conference 2021 (WWW ’21)*

 A step-by-step tutorial of the NCR model based on Jupyter Notebook is availbe at [here on GitHub](https://github.com/bmxitalia/NCRProject).
-We appreciate the efforts of [@bmxitalia](https://github.com/bmxitalia) for reproducing the model and providing the nicely designed step-by-step tutorial.
+We appreciate the efforts of [@bmxitalia](https://github.com/bmxitalia) for developing the nicely designed step-by-step tutorial.

 ## Refernece